The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 What can be improved:

-Also, when managing heavy, multi-step automations, the interface can sometimes feel a bit slow.
+Additionally, when managing complex, multi-step automations, the interface can sometimes feel sluggish.

 Analytics is another area where Kit plays it safe.
-It covers the basics — open rates, clicks, and unsubscribes, but if you’re the kind of marketer who thrives on deep, data-driven insights, you might find it lacking compared to platforms like Drip, ActiveCampaign, or even GetResponse.
+It covers the basics, open rates, clicks, and unsubscribes.
+Still, if youโre the kind of marketer who thrives on deep, data-driven insights, you might find it lacking compared to platforms like Drip, ActiveCampaign, or even GetResponse.

 Pros & Cons: